googlearchive/firebase-token-generator-php/README.md

 A second `options` argument can be passed to `createToken()` to modify how Firebase treats the token.
 Available options are:

 * **expires** (number) - A timestamp (as number of seconds since the epoch) denoting the time after which this token should no longer be valid.

 * **notBefore** (number) - A timestamp (as number of seconds since the epoch) denoting the time before which this token should be rejected by the server.

 * **admin** (boolean) - Set to `True` if you want to disable all security rules for this client.
 This will provide the client with read and write access to your entire Firebase.

 * **debug** (boolean) - Set to `True` to enable debug output from your security rules.
-This debug output will be automatically output to the JavaScript console.
 You should generally *not* leave this set to `True` in production (as it slows down the rules implementation and gives your users visibility into your rules), but it can be helpful for debugging.

 Here is an example of how to use the second `options` argument: